darwinia-network/shadow/CONTRIBUTING.md

 ## Branches

-Here are 3 branches on this project
+Here are 3 branches in this project

-+ `v1`: The is the stable code which can be importing by other go projects
++ `v1`: The is the stable branch which can be importing by other go projects
 + `next`: This is the branch our prs will merge into
 + `gh-pages`: This branch serves the API docs of shadow

+## Tagging

+Only tagging on the `v1` branch, along with the updates of relay module of darwinia.

 ## Coding conventions